newlinedotco/30-days-of-react-native/day-05/day-05.cq.md

 # Layout with Flexbox

+> If you're familiar with properties like flex-direction and justify-content, then you already know how to create layouts in React Native

 Layouts in React Native are based on CSS — if you're familiar with properties like flex-direction and justify-content, then you already know how to create layouts in React Native (and if you're not, that's fine too!).
 Today we'll review the most important style properties.

 We'll first cover how to set the dimensions of an individual component.